Husam-Eldeen/get_next_line/README.md

 # get_next_line
-A function that reads a line from a file discriptor
+A function that reads a line from a file discriptor (failed).